hellowhirl/DSA/README.md

 - use a Map interface, which is a contract that declares all the methods that map data structures should provide
   - most of the time we just use the HashMap class
-  - in Hash Maps we can store strigs, numbers, even null values (for both key and value)
+  - in Hash Maps we can store strings, numbers, even null values (for both key and value)

 ### Hash Functions (hashing)